jasonhemann/21FA-CS3800/_FAQ/programming.md

 Applying your understanding of these theoretical concepts helps you to transfer this information to a familiar domain (your own favorite programming language) and acts a bridge between theory and practice.
+As Olivier Danvy writes:

+> Witness interpreters, compilers, and partial evaluators, and going
+> all the way back to Alan Turing's point of simulating a virtual
+> machine with another one as well as all the way forth to the
+> POPLmark Challenge today, there is simply nothing like computation
+> to describe computation.

 Furthermore, you should see this as an opportunity to use the skills you've developed in your other classes in a new domain.
 Beyond using